 - You need a lot of stirring before using the wood stain, but it’s not the case with the wood dye because of their small pigments that never settle down.

-WOOD DYE vs. WOOD STAIN and what are the differences
+WOOD DYE vs. WOOD STAIN

 Subscribe to Repurpose and Upcycle on Youtube